 Understanding Saint Kitts and Nevis Weather Year-Round

-The choice of when to visit depends on what matters most: enjoying guaranteed sunshine and dry weather, saving money during quieter periods, or balancing comfort with lower prices.
+The choice of when to visit depends on what matters most: enjoying reliable sunshine and dry weather, saving money during quieter periods, or balancing comfort with lower prices.
 Understanding the seasonal patterns helps visitors make an informed decision that suits their priorities and budget.

 Peak Season: December to April